reshamas/reshamas.github.io/about/index.md

 * Git Workshops
 * more

-Support me on Patreon:  [reshamas on Patreon](https://www.patreon.com/reshamas)
+Support the Data Umbrella [Open Collective](https://opencollective.com/data-umbrella)

 ### Previously
 I was formerly an NYC WiMLDS chapter organizer and on the Board and Global Leadership Team for [WiMLDS](wimlds.org) from 2015 to 2020.